Frodsham

 Twinning

 Frodsham is twinned with Kelsterbach, a town of about 15,000 in Germany, about five minutes drive from Frankfurt Airport.
 Main industries include car manufacture (General motors), chemical industry and a kerosene terminal.
 Many work at the airport terminals or in freight and tourism.
-The town includes a street named "Frodshamstrasse".
+The town has a street named “Frodshamstrasse”.

-District Council Gardens, Castle Park, Frodsham.
+Before the re-design Gardens, Castle Park, Frodsham.

 Back to the top of this page.